edwbaker/edwbaker.github.io/urban-nature-project.md

 ## In the media

 - [Urban Nature Project at the Natural History Museum review – it’s a wondrous jungle out there](https://www.theguardian.com/culture/article/2024/jul/21/urban-nature-project-natural-history-museum-london-new-gardens-fern-diplodocus) - The Guardian (2024) - a review of the Urban Nature Project at the Natural History Museum.

+## Miscellaneous Activies

+- [List](/unp-activities) - a list of activities related to the Urban Nature Project.